CalvinHartwell/Keebmonkey-IN14-Walnut-Nixie-Clock/README.md

-# KEEBMONKEY IN14 v3 Walnut Nixie Clock Instructions
+# KEEBMONKEY IN14 v3 Walnut Nixie Clock

 This repository contians a mirror and some basic English instructions for setting the time on the Keebmonkey IN14 Walnut Clock which was sold on Drop.com in 2024.